EliveltonEGS/PHP-VUE-Doctrine/README.md

-:shipit:

 # MVC - PHP AND VUE SIMPLE CRUD

-> This project is a simple demonstration of how to create a crud with PHP and VUEJS
+> :trophy: This project is a simple demonstration of how to create a crud with PHP and VUEJS

 * Start project with command in below: